dwilbourne/pvcErr/docs/source/discussion.rst

 Keeping all the codes and all the message templates in one file makes it far easier to keep local codes and message conventions consistent in the library.
 You can name the exception data class file anything you want.
-I typically use a filename that starts with an underscore ("_") so that the file system automatically sorts it to appear at the top of the directory which is holding my exceptions, even if PHPStorm complains about it stylistically.
+I typically use a filename that starts with an underscore ("_") so that the file system automatically sorts it to appear at the top of the directory which is holding my exceptions, even if phpcs complains about it stylistically.
 As an example, I have an exception library for the exceptions that can be thrown in a pvc library for handling tree data structures.
 The exception data file is called "_TreeExceptionData".